cowpig/Montreal-Guide/README.md

 **NDG**

 more of a working-class, diverse neighborhood.
-Very affordable, but also a public-transport black hole and a bit removed
+Some nightlife & restaurants, but not a ton.
+Very affordable, but parts of it are a public-transport black hole and a bit removed from the rest of the city

 **pt saint-charles**